heidrich76/ha-addons/megacmd/DOCS.md

 ## Usage

 After installation, the add-on allows you to run standard MEGAcmd commands via a built-in shell.
+Since version 1.5, a NiceGUI-based web interface can be used in addition to the terminal.
+See [here](https://github.com/heidrich76/megacmd-gui) for more information.

 It provides access to the following folders in Home Assistant:

 - `/media`
 - `/backup`